 Sundial Classical Farmstead (SCF) is a Michigan Nonprofit Corporation organized in 2022 with a directorship governance model according to Michigan's Nonprofit Corporation Act 162 of 1982.
 It was organized to provide community education programs in Common Arts and Trades and supplemental instruction for homeschooling families through a Classical Liberal Arts Program.

-To form virtuous people: savoring beauty, cultivating gifts, pursuing knowledge, loving wisdom, and seeking Truth.
+To form virtuous people: savoring beauty, cultivating gifts, pursuing knowledge, loving wisdom, practicing hospitality, and seeking Truth.

-SCF aims to form people who grow to appreciate and savor beautiful things.
-People whose natural gifts are cultivated into life-giving skills and talents.
-People who have acquired the lasting knowledge of human civilization as it has been passed down by our ancestors across cultures and who will pursue learning throughout their lives.
-People who grow to understand and love the wisdom necessary for the Good Life.
+SCF aims to form people, both children and adults, who grow to appreciate and savor beautiful things everywhere but especially in nature and the fine arts.
+People whose natural gifts are cultivated into life-giving skills through the common and performing arts.
+People who have acquired the lasting knowledge of human civilization as it has been passed down by our ancestors across cultures becoming participants in the Great Conversation.
+People who grow to understand and love the wisdom necessary for a virtuous life as found in the Christian Scriptures and Great Books.
+People who practice hospitality in community with their neighbors.
 People who will always seek after Truth in all things.

 Why a Sundial?